hammad-16/GetPhone/README.md

 <h2>📱 Overview </h2>

-**This is a functional implementation of the ORU Phones project, developed using Flutter.
+**This is a functional implementation of the GetPhone project, developed using Flutter.
 The application showcases a sleek and intuitive UI, seamlessly integrating various APIs for a smooth and efficient user experience.
 Designed with performance and usability in mind, this project demonstrates robust state management and automated banner handling with dynamic scrolling.**

 <h2>✨ Features</h2>